 Boosts Athletic Performance

 In 2011, Spanish researchers found that DHA can improve complex reaction time and related abilities in elite female soccer players.
-Complex reaction time is also known as decision-reaction time, elite soccer players already score well for that skill.
+Complex reaction time is also known as decision-reaction time, and elite soccer players already score well for that skill.
 They tested 24 players who had to use both hands and both feet to react to simulated events by pushing buttons and pedals.
 (37)

 One group took 3.5g of high-DHA fish oil daily, and the other took olive oil.
 The fish oil improved performance significantly.
 (37)